TinTuna/RealTimeRating/README.md

 # Twitch Chat Rating Plugin

-A real-time Twitch chat monitoring system that tracks a rating variable from 1-100 based on chat messages and displays it as a beautiful graph for streaming.
+A real-time Twitch chat monitoring system that tracks a rating variable from 1-100 based on specific chat messages and displays it as a beautiful graph for streaming.

 ## Features

-- 🎯 **Real-time Chat Monitoring**: Connects to Twitch chat and analyzes messages in real-time
+- **Real-time Chat Monitoring**: Connects to Twitch chat and monitors messages in real-time
-- 📊 **Smart Rating System**: Analyzes sentiment, keywords, spam detection, and user activity
+- **Simple Rating System**: Responds only to "+2" (positive) and "-2" (negative) messages
-- 📈 **Live Dashboard**: Beautiful web interface with real-time charts and statistics
+- **Live Dashboard**: Beautiful web interface with real-time charts and statistics
-- 🎥 **Stream Overlay**: Clean, minimal overlay perfect for broadcasting
+- **Stream Overlay**: Clean, minimal overlay perfect for broadcasting
-- 🔄 **WebSocket Updates**: Real-time updates via Socket.IO
+- **WebSocket Updates**: Real-time updates via Socket.IO
-- ⚙️ **Configurable**: Easy to customize rating weights and behavior

 ## Quick Start